alexa-samples/alexa-smart-home-e2e-solution-workshop/Lab 1.md

 4. Once logged in, click on **Manage Devices** and select **Add a device**
 5. Enter the serial number of the device which you assigned while creating your thing and provide a name you want to refer it with.

 > Note: ensure that the device simulation is running.
-If not, then open command prompt and navigate to Things directory and type in the following command: `node index.js`
+If not, then open command prompt and navigate to Thing directory and type in the following command: `node index.js`

 6. Click **Submit**
 7. You’ll get a message that the device is successfully created.